9 Metrics Database DevOps Teams Should be Tracking

 This is a great indicator of customer satisfaction and an insightful metric to track.
 For instance, if you’re looking to deploy more without causing outages, you can track tickets post deployment.
 The number of tickets generated by users is a good indicator of how well a team is doing in achieving their goals.

 7. % Change in User Volume

-“Number of new users signing up, interacting with [the team’s] service and generating traffic.”
+A change in user volume can show the number of new users signing up, the amount of traffic generated, and how they are interacting with the service of your team.
 Tracking this metric can help ensure that your infrastructure is able to meet demand.